Emily-Keymon/Mars-Mission-Analysis/README.md

 9. Parsed the HTML data from each page, and extract the links of the latest Mars hemisphere images.
 10. Compiled all of the extracted data into a Python dictionary.

-### Step 2 - MongoDB and Flask Application
+### Flask Application
-1. The Jupyter notebook was converted into a Python script called `scrape_mars.py` with a function called `scrape` that executed all of the scraping code from above and returned one Python dictionary containing all of the scraped data.
+1. Created a connection to the MongoDB engine, and set the path to the appropriate database and collection.
-2. A route was created called `/scrape` that imported `scrape_mars.py` script and called the `scrape` function.
+2. Created a Scrape route that imported and calls the Python scraping code, and stores the outputted Python dictionary in MongoDB.
-3. Return value stored in Mongo as a Python dictionary.
-4. A root route `/` was created that queried the Mongo database and passed the mars data into an HTML template to display the data.
+3. Created a Home route that loaded the stored Python dictionary from MongoDB and passed it to the HTML webpage.

-5. A template HTML file called `index.html` was creted that took the mars data dictionary and displayed all of the data in the appropriate HTML elements.
-6. Bootstrap was used to structure the HTML template.
+### Webpage Creation
+1. Created a navigation bar with a header and a button that calls the Scrape route from the Flask App.
+2. Created a content card to display the name and summary of the latest Mars news article.
+3. Created a content card to display the latest Mars featured image.
+4. Created a content card to display the latest Mars facts.
+5. Created a content card to display the latest Mars hemisphere images.

 ---
 ## Results